nihongodera/php-mecab-documentation/README.md

 ###Using Nodes
 Nodes make it easy to access the information MeCab provides and give users powerful ways to navigate through results.

 The node returned from the parseToNode() methods discussed in the previous section is the first node in the series and only represents the first morpheme.
-In order to get information about the entire string, it is necessary to walk through them.
+In order to get information about the entire string, it is necessary to walk through all the nodes in the series.
 But before we tackle that, lets take a quick look at some of more useful methods we have at our disposal.

 #### Object Orientated
   - [getPrev()](#getprev): Get the previous node in the series.
   - [getNext()](#getnext): Get the next node in the series.
-  - [getSurface()](#getsurface): Get the surface (the MeCab info) of the node.
+  - [getSurface()](#getsurface): Get the surface (the original morpheme) of the node.
-  - [getFeature()](#getfeature): Get the feature (the original morpheme) of the node.
+  - [getFeature()](#getfeature): Get the feature (the MeCab info) of the node.
   - [getLength()](#getlength): Get the length of the node's surface.
   - [toArray()](#toarraydump_all): Get all the node's elements as an associative array.

 #### Functional
   - [mecab_node_prev()](#mecab_node_prevnode): Get the previous node in the series.
   - [mecab_node_next()](#mecab_node_nextnode): Get the next node in the series.
-  - [mecab_node_surface()](#mecab_node_surfacenode): Get the surface (the MeCab info) of the node.
+  - [mecab_node_surface()](#mecab_node_surfacenode): Get the surface (the original morpheme) of the node.
-  - [mecab_node_feature()](#mecab_node_featurenode): Get the feature (the original morpheme) of the node.
+  - [mecab_node_feature()](#mecab_node_featurenode): Get the feature (the MeCab info) of the node.
   - [mecab_node_length()](#mecab_node_lengthnode): Get the length of the node's surface.
   - [mecab_node_toarray()](#mecab_node_toarraynode-dump_all): Get all the node's elements as an associative array.

 There are several other methods available, but these are the most useful at this point.
+For a full list of methods, see the [Classes and Functions](#classes-and-functions) section of this guide.
 So let's see how we can walk through the nodes and extract the information we need.

 #### Object Orientated
 You can go about this a couple ways.